 Emma CavanEmma is a marine biogeochemist (post-doc) working at the University of Tasmania's (Australia) Institute for Marine and Antarctic Studies.
 She works on the biological carbon pump (BCP) which is an ecological process transporting organic carbon via particles synthesised by phytoplankton to the deep ocean.
 It's a complex system which results in significant amounts of atmospheric carbon dioxide being removed from the global carbon cycle.
 Her work in Tasmania focusses specifically on the BCP in the Southern Ocean which has an important climate geoengineering potential.

-I did both my undergraduate degree in marine biology and my PhD in marine biogeochemistry at the University of Southampton and the National Oceanography Centre (NOC) Southampton.
+Emma did both her undergraduate degree in marine biology and PhD in marine biogeochemistry at the University of Southampton and the National Oceanography Centre (NOC) Southampton.

-My work has taken me on many research cruises, the best was my first cruise which was in the Southern Ocean.
-So many penguins!
-I've also been heavily involved in aspects of science outside of research such as policy, diversity and communications.
+Her work has taken me on many research cruises and she's also been heavily involved in aspects of science outside of research such as policy, diversity and communications.

-I am responsible for the Society's communications - social media and the website.
-Please get in contact through the contact form on this website if you have any comments of queries.
+Emma is responsible for the Society's communications - social media and the website.
+Please get in contact through the contact form on this website if you have any comments or queries.

 Offshore Survey, which takes place alongside Ocean Business at the National Oceanography Centre in Southampton UK, from 10-11 April 2019, is delighted to confirm two high profile speakers to deliver keynote presentations on each day of the conference.